 The Association for Library Service to Children (ALSC)

 The lists are full of book titles to keep children engaged in reading throughout the summer.
 Four Summer Reading lists are available for birth-preschool and grades K-2, 3-5 and 6-8.
 Each list is available here to download for free.
-Titles on the 2021 Summer Reading Lists were compiled and annotated by members of ALSC’s Quicklists Consulting Committee.http://www.ala.org/alsc/publications-resources/book-lists/2021-summer-reading-list
+Titles on the 2022 Summer Reading Lists were compiled and annotated by members of ALSC’s Quicklists Consulting Committee.
+ALSC reading lists are created as a resource for children's librarians to share with patrons.
+Parents and caregivers are encouraged to explore these titles to find resources that may match or spark their child's interest -- find it here: https://www.ala.org/alsc/publications-resources/book-lists/2022-summer-reading-list

 We Are Teachers

-Our summer reading list for 2021 is here to help!
+Our summer reading list for 2022 is here to help!
 It’s full of engaging and exciting reads of every kind—fiction, non-fiction, graphic novels, romance, fantasy, adventure, and so much more.
 Even reluctant readers are sure to find page-turners they won’t be able to put down!
-For even more suggestions, check out our huge collection of book lists here.https://www.weareteachers.com/summer-reading-list-for-kids/
+For even more suggestions, check out our huge collection of book lists here. https://www.weareteachers.com/summer-reading-list-for-kids/

 Washington Library Association 2022 Sasquatch Nominees

 These are books geared for students going into grades 4, 5, 6.